For Many St.

 nationally and expectations are high throughout Cardinal Nation.

-arrival in Jupiter in mid-February, I suspect all of these young
+their arrival in Jupiter in mid-February, I suspect all of these young

 arms were flooded with compliments, Atta-boys and verbal bouquets from

 their families, friends and groupies.
-Plus with the national reports it could understood how
+Plus with the national reports it

-challenge for third-year St. Louis Manager Mike Matheny.
-The Manager and his
+initial challenge for third-year St. Louis Manager Mike Matheny.
+The

+to actual performance.
 Matheny and GM John Mozeliak should be fully

 aware that as defending National League Champions, they are not going

 to sneak up on anyone in 2014.
-As defending National League Champs, opponents will circle
+As defending National League Champs,

 Welcome to challenge #1 of 2014: the mindset of a young roster that has

-Molina discussed this subject when he told Derrick Gould, the baseball beat writer of our
+subject when he told Derrick Gould, the baseball beat writer of our

 town’s only newspaper, “For me, honestly, it’s the best team that I’ve

 been a part of when you look at it on paper,” Molina said.
 “We’ve got a

 great lineup.
 We’ve got a shortstop who can swing the bat.
-But it’s on paper.”
+But it’s on

 “We still have to concentrate.
 We can’t take it for granted.”